communitybridge/easycla/dev.md

 - github.com/LF-Engineering/lfx-kit (authorization library)
 - github.com/LF-Engineering/lfx-models (common data models)

-The near-term plan is to migrate these priavte libraries to the github.com/communitybridge organization as public repositories.
+The near-term plan is to migrate these private libraries to the github.com/communitybridge organization as public repositories.

-Until that time, each user needs to request access to this repository and create/update the following file: `~/.gitconfig` to include the following:
+Until that time, each user needs to request access to these repositories and create/update the following file: `~/.gitconfig` to include the following:

 ```code